 - Event Management is helpful when you need to plan an event for your company or one of your clients

-In terms of the needs of PMs and Project Owners, Asana enables planning in such a way to take note of the work progress, create a roadmap and manage such stuff as successfully planning a launch of any type of product.
+In terms of the needs of PMs and Project Owners, this SaaS enables planning in such a way to take note of progress, create a roadmap and manage projects such as successfully planning a launch of any type of product.

 - Setting goals and outline a strategy to be followed

-- Create custom reports to track team performances and work insights
+- Create custom reports to track performance and various insights

-- Plan smartly using one-on-one meetings and tracking individual’s professional development in the team
+- Plan smartly using one-on-one meetings and tracking an individual’s professional development

-Given that this is a Wrike vs Asana article, both products are head-to-head here since the latter also has a RESTful API interface.
-The API also has the concept of Asana connectors, a secure way of granting API access to third-party apps without divulging your username and password, or other important credentials.
-As with any API, this gives a lot of strength to the platform, because it gives you the flexibility to cater to your specific needs.
+Given that this is a Wrike and Asana article, both products are head-to-head here since the latter also has a RESTful API interface.
+The API also has the concept of connectors, a secure way of granting API access to third-party apps without divulging your username and password, or other important credentials.
+As with any API, this gives a lot of strength to the platform, because it gives you the flexibility to cater to your own needs.

-When it comes to Asana vs Wrike in terms of pricing, the former has very straight-forward pricing plans, unlike the other tool which has a number of different tiers.
+When it comes to an Asana vs Wrike comparison in terms of pricing, the former has very straight-forward pricing plans, unlike the other tool which has a number of different tiers.

-It’s either free (up to 15 people) or you pay if you want to go for Premium plans and features.
+It’s either free (up to 15 people) or you pay if you want to go for Premium plans and options.

 The FREE plan is for teams having up to 15 members, so anything above that and you’ll need to go premium.
 The Premium plan is priced at $9.99/user/month (billed annually) or $11.99 (if billed monthly) which is slightly more expensive than its competitor (billed annually).

-Having said that, the beauty of Asana comes in the fact that it is free up to 15 members with excellent task management features available.
+Having said that, the beauty of the tool comes in the fact that it is free for up to 15 members.

-Considering Wrike vs Asana as your service for managing your teams is great.
-However, these are not the only tools available our there.
-We’ve already discussed Trello above and also compared it Asana.
+Considering Asana vs Wrike for managing your teams is great.
+However, these are not the only options available out there.
+We’ve already discussed Trello above.
 There are also quite a large number of PM tools available, which we have featured in our Project Management software article.

 Even when considering other options, one must make this important note.

-Capterra, a service which is focused on testing and providing reviews of SaaS services has given the top spot to Wrike, after Microsoft Project (which is not strictly SaaS).
+Capterra, a website which is focused on testing and providing reviews of SaaS services, see who has been given the top spot, after Microsoft Project (which is not strictly SaaS).

-Infact, it has even edged out other task management tools like Basecamp and Asana.
-The graphic below from Capterra shows the top 6 tools:
+In fact, it has even edged out other major players like Basecamp.
+The graphic below from Capterra shows the top 6:

 Even given the above, our recommendation would be yes, try out Asana, but definitely make sure you run one of your projects on Wrike, before you make your final decision.

-While when comparing Wrike vs Asana at first glance, you might feel that both of these tools are mostly similar, when digging deeper you’ll discover that the former has a much broader set of features which allows them to cater specifically to a much larger audience than Asana.
-The extensive customization features also allows you to define “your own Wrike” and make sure that you make it work the way you need it.
+While when you compare Wrike vs Asana at first glance, you might feel that both of these are mostly similar, when digging deeper you’ll discover that the former has a much broader set of features which allows them to cater specifically to a much larger audience.
+The extensive customization also allows you to define “your own process” and make sure that you make it work the way you need it.